gravitational/protoc-gen-terraform/README.md

 * `force_new` - list of a fields to mark as `ForceNew: true`
 * `config_mode_attr` - list of a fields to mark as `SchemaConfigMode: schema.SchemaConfigModeAttr`
 * `config_mode_block` - list of a fields to mark as `SchemaConfigMode: schema.SchemaConfigModeBlock`
+* `suffixes` - map of overrides of method names generated for `gogo.customtype` fields.

 All config variables could be set in [example/teleport.yaml](YAML config).
-Path to config file can be specified using `config` variable. `defaults` variable is available in config only because it requirers type information.
+Path to config file can be specified using `config` variable. `defaults` variable is available in config only because it requirers type information. `suffixes` is available in config file only.
 CLI args take higher priority over config file.

 # Testing